Apodemus uralensis cimrmani: Taxonomy

 The pygmy field mouse Apodemus microps cimrmani represents a distinct subspecies first formally described by Vladimír Vohralík in 2002.
 This subspecies designation came after extensive analysis of owl pellet samples collected between 1974–1981 in northwestern Bohemia, Czech Republic, followed by additional trapping of live specimens to confirm the initial findings.

 The taxonomic history of pygmy field mice has been complex, with various Latin names proposed over the decades.
 Before this subspecies was described, scientists had used several different scientific names for pygmy field mice across Central Europe, including Apodemus uralensis (Pallas, 1811), A. mosquensis (Ognev, 1913), A. ciscaucasicus (Ognev, 1924), and A. volhynensis (Migulin, 1938).
 The name A. microps, first established by Kratochvíl and Rosický in 1952, has been traditionally used for Central European populations.

 What makes A. m. cimrmani taxonomically significant is the considerable morphological difference between this isolated northwestern Bohemian population and other A. microps populations.
 Statistical analysis showed these differences to be highly significant.
-Discriminant function snalysis successfully separated the populations with a classification accuracy of 99.1% for A. m. cimrmani specimens and 94.4% for specimens from other regions.
+Discriminant function analysis successfully separated the populations with a classification accuracy of 99.1% for A. m. cimrmani specimens and 94.4% for specimens from other regions.

 The subspecies name cimrmani honours Jára Cimrman, a famous fictional Czech character portrayed as a versatile genius inventor, traveler, and theatrical figure from the early 20th century who has become a beloved cultural icon in the Czech Republic.